DreymaR/BigBagKbdTrixPKL/README.md

 Documentation
 -------------

-The info about DreymaR's Big Bag of keyboard trickery is mainly found on the Colemak forum:
+Info about DreymaR's Big Bag of keyboard trickery is mainly found on the Colemak forum:

 * The [Big Bag main topic][CmkBBT] with better explanations and links.
 * Daughter topics for implementations, including the [Big Bag for PKL/Windows][CmkPKL] one.

+* This repo implements most of my Big Bag for PKL, as layout and pkl.ini files.
+* It also adds my own PKL - edition DreymaR (PKL[eD]) with some improvements (hopefully!).
+* Big thanks to Farkas Máté, the AutoHotkey people, Vortex(vVv) and all other contributors.

 Some Know-How-To
 ----------------

+* The repo contains executables for the original PKL as well as PKL[eD], and source code for both.
 * PKL is easily run by putting its folder in a C:\PortableApps folder and using the [PortableApps.com][PrtApp] menu
 * Also, I usually put a shortcut to pkl.exe in my Start Menu "Startup" folder so it starts on logon
 * Alternatively, if the PortableApps menu is started on logon it can start up PKL for you too